ArshRai17/cool-anemone/content/posts/story-behind-the-song-yo-bato.md

 content_img_path: /images/good-mustard.jpg
 content_img_alt: Yo Bato Artwork
 layout: post
-excerpt: 'Press Release of Arsh''s debut single, Yo Bato.'
+excerpt: 'Story behind Arsh''s debut single, Yo Bato.'
 thumb_img_path: /images/Artwork.jpg
 ---
 *Ottawa, Ontario*—Yo Bato" (This Road) is an ode to life, a journey with many milestones to reach and explore.
 Arsh traverses through groovy drum beats, punchy basslines, and melody vocal harmonies, exploring new ideas musically and lyrically.
 “Yo Bato" is a rendition that immerses its listener in a soundscape.